First Responders Mental Health and Addiction Treatment

 Mental Health Concerns Among First Responders

 First responders face many unique occupational mental health risks.
-This may include, but is not limited to, PTSD, depression, fatigue, burnout (feeling extremely exhausted and overwhelmed), and increased suicide risk.1
+This may include, but is not limited to, post-traumatic stress disorder (PTSD), depression, fatigue, burnout (feeling extremely exhausted and overwhelmed), and increased suicide risk.1

 Not everyone with risk factors will develop a mental health condition.
 General risk factors that can affect a first responder’s mental health can include:1

 - Being faced with trauma, death, grief, injury, pain, or loss.

 - Relationship problems as a result of their work.

 - Being unwell or unfit for work.